EmmanuelInyang/altschool-second-semester/vagrant-project/documentation.md

    - Synchronize data from the Master to the Slave using rsync.
    - Install and configure a LAMP stack on both nodes.
    - Create a PHP info file for testing the setup.
-   - Display process information on the Master node</li>
+   - Display process information on the Master node.

 ## Prerequisites